 To reach their communities during this time of crisis, healthcare organizations are turning to the experts in consumer engagement: the marketing and communications team.

-Around 70% of health system executives surveyed in June said their main concern is replacing lost patient volume and revenue, and a similar share said their focus is on marketing, education and patient outreach to make it happen.
+Around 70% of health system executives surveyed last June said their main concern is replacing lost patient volume and revenue, and a similar share said their focus is on marketing, education and patient outreach to make it happen.